Camino Stage 4 - Leon to O Cebreiro

 - Additional nights’ accommodation

-You can start your Camino on any day of your choosing between February and Mid November.
+You can start your Camino on any day of your choosing between March and November.

 By Air: Oviedo is the closest airport and is serviced by EasyJet from London.
 There are 8 buses a day from Oviedo to Leon which takes 1hr30.
 Timetables and fares at Alsa.
 Madrid airport is the best airport if travelling from outside Europe.
 Connect by train from Madrid.
 We can also arrange a private transfer from Oviedo Airport to Leon for a hassle-free start to your trip!